numpy/numpy/doc/source/reference/c-api.array.rst

 .. c:function:: npy_intp PyArray_STRIDE(PyArrayObject* arr, int n)

     Return the stride in the *n* :math:`^{\textrm{th}}` dimension.

+.. c:function:: npy_intp PyArray_ITEMSIZE(PyArrayObject* arr)

+    Return the itemsize for the elements of this array.

+    Note that, in the old API that was deprecated in version 1.7, this function had the return type ``int``.

+.. c:function:: npy_intp PyArray_SIZE(PyArrayObject* arr)

+    Returns the total size (in number of elements) of the array.

+.. c:function:: npy_intp PyArray_Size(PyArrayObject* obj)

+    Returns 0 if *obj* is not a sub-class of ndarray.
+Otherwise, returns the total number of elements in the array.
+Safer version of :c:func:`PyArray_SIZE` (*obj*).

+.. c:function:: npy_intp PyArray_NBYTES(PyArrayObject* arr)

+    Returns the total number of bytes consumed by the array.

 .. c:function:: PyObject *PyArray_BASE(PyArrayObject* arr)